 There is an important difference between the electromagnetic force on one hand, and the weak and strong force on the other hand.
-The photon does not carry electric charge and, therefore, does not interact with itself.
-The gluons, however, carry colour and do interact amongst each other.
-Also, the weak vector bosons carry weak isospin charge and undergo this so-called self-coupling.
+The photon does not carry electric charge.
+Therefore a photon cannot directly couple to another photon.
+Gluons, however, carry colour and do interact with each other.
+The same holds for the weak vector bosons, which carry 'weak isospin charge'.
+This phenomenon is called self-coupling.

-The coupling strengths are not actually constant, but vary as a function of energy, which is called the running of the coupling constants.
-At a momentum transfer of $10^{15}$ GeV the couplings of electromagnetic, weak and strong interaction all obtain approximately the same value.
+The coupling strengths are not actually constant, but vary as a function of energy.
+This is called the running of the coupling constants.
+At a momentum transfer of 10^{15} GeV the couplings of electromagnetic, weak and strong interaction all obtain approximately the same value.
 (See figure i.6.)
 Grand unification refers to the hypothesis that at high energy there is actually only a single force, originating from a single gauge symmetry with a single coupling constant.